huynhdu-coder/BudgetMe/README.md

 ![Class Diagram](https://github.com/huynhdu-coder/BudgetMe/raw/master/src/main/resources/Diagram.drawio.png)
 ### Class Descriptions

+#### BudgetMe
+Represents the main class of the BudgetMe app.
+It contains methods for signing up, signing in, initializing the budget, and visualizing spending.

+#### User
+Represents a user of the app.
+It contains fields for the username and password.

+#### Expense
+Represents an expense item.
+It contains fields for the name of the expense and the amount.

+#### Dashboard
+Represents the dashboard of the app.
+It contains a list of expenses and the total amount of money available.

 ## JSON Schema
 JSON Schema for the simple GET endpoint will be as follows:
 ```json